 Wearable Fitness Trackers

 Of course, we can’t fail to mention good old fitness trackers.
-They are one of the simplest wearable devices that allow users to keep an eye on their health by monitoring such basic parameters as a heart or pulse rate.
+They are one of the simplest wearable devices that allow users to keep an eye on their health by monitoring such basic parameters as heart or pulse rate.
 Moreover, the wristbands help control physical activity and track the number of steps, sleep stages, and calories burnt.

 Read about the Fitness Studio Automation to Track Running Activity